BSA RALPH WOODFORD RESIDENCY

 It is a common experience to come across wildlife during your stay including numerous native birds and wallabies.

-Applications will open 31 August, and must be received by 31 October.
+Applications for the second half of 2019 must be submitted by 31 March 2019.
 Please note there are a limited number of spaces available, and it is recommended that applications are submitted well in advance.
 All applicants will be notified in writing of the outcome of their application.